AlexCasamitjana/Predicting-Profitable-Customer-Segments/README.md

 As implied above the objective of the dataset is predicting the variable "target", that determinates witch one of the two groups stated above would be the most profitable, if any.

+## **Analysis**
+Once the dataset is imported, I do some basic checks by going over the data and using .describe() to get some basic information about the state of the dataset.

+Given that this is a ficticious dataset, there is a benefit in the lack of _Nan_ and _None_ values that could have apeared if it was produced with real data.

+Starting the preprocessing by plotting the distribution between the difrent categories that target can fall in.
+It is clear that group 1 is more likely to be more profitable off the bat.

+Next, by doing a correlation histogram we can get a mild idea of what are the atributes most correlationated with "target".
+And by running some code below we can see them more easily.

 ## **Preprocessing**
-Given that this is a ficticious dataset, there is the benefit of the lack of _Nan_ and _None_ values that could have apeared if we worked with real data.